Issier/lad-watch/README.md

 The project is currently configured to require gcloud access as the champion images are stored in a private GCloud bucket.

-LadWatch assumes a gcloud project named `lad-alert` with the above secret names.

 ### Setup and Run
 Make sure you are setup locally with your gcloud credentials in Application Default Credentials:
 - `gcloud auth application-default login`